freehostsorg/shopping-cart/README.md

 Usage
 ================

+1. Create a database for WordPress to use and/or have details to hand
-1. Download this package
+2. Download this package and unzip it
-2. Unzip it
 3. Upload the *shopping-cart-master* folder to your web server
-4. Run *shopping-cart-master/index.php* in a web browser
+5. Run *shopping-cart-master/index.php* in a web browser
-5. Enter the WordPress version and slugs of free plugins you want
+6. Enter the path to install WordPress, version and slugs of free plugins you want
-6. Delete the *shopping-cart-master* folder when prompted
-7. Create a database for WordPress to use on your web server
-8. Run the WP install script by accessing the URL to the path you set
+7. Run the WP install script by clicking the button at the bottom of the page.
+8. Delete the *shopping-cart-master* folder

 Changelog
 ================